LittleBigRefresh/Docs/topics/bunkum/autodiscover-api.md

 `version` refers to the schema version of the AutoDiscover API.
 This is not a server version.

 ### Version 1
 `serverBrand`: A friendly name of the server.
-For Refresh it is simply `Refresh`, but you can put anything you want here.
+For Refresh, it is simply `Refresh`, but you can put anything you want here.
 Generally it's the same as `lbpEnvVer` for LBP.

 `url`: The URL that should be recommended to the client.
 This is the URL that you or your players will be patching and connecting with.